 Again, it’s another pricey place to eat but the menu looks good.

 Aqua Shard, London Bridge

 Best known for… the views of London

-I have only been here once for a friend’s birthday but the food was great and the views were even better.
+I have only been to the Aqua Shard restaurant once for a friend’s birthday but the food was great and the views were even better.
 Service was good and the food tasted delicious but slightly on the small side for me.
 It’s not a place where you can arrive hungry and expect to leave feeling full or with a food baby.
 You need to have something light to eat beforehand to leave feeling ‘content’.
 The tables are lovely and even if you’ve not got a window seat you can still catch a glimpse of the skyline.

 Clos Maggiore, Covent Garden

 A restaurant after my own heart.
 Look at that romantic atmosphere, the ceiling is adorned with fairy lights, white cherry blossoms, a roaring fireplace – it’s absolutely beautiful!
 It’s been dubbed as ‘World’s Most Romantic Restaurant’ and it’s not hard to see why!
 Clos Maggiore serves contemporary French cuisine.
 I haven’t dined here yet but my sister has and she said she loved the setting but not a fan of the food.
 Check out their menu before booking so you’re not disappointed because it’s not the cheapest place to dine either.

 Sketch London, Mayfair

 Best known for… The Gallery aka David Shrigley’s pink room